ymmiah/GlowMint/README.md

     -   **Magic Erase**: Seamlessly paint over and remove unwanted objects.
     -   **Magic Replace**: Select an area and replace it with anything you can imagine.
     -   **Style Remix**: Transfer the complete artistic style of one image onto another.
+    -   **Intelligent Text**: Add text to your images with AI-powered style and placement.
+    -   **AI GIF Creator**: Generate short, looping animations from a single photo and a prompt.
+    -   **3D Photo Effect**: Create a mesmerizing 3D parallax effect from any 2D image.
+    -   **Comic Book Effect**: Turn photos into vibrant comic book panels.
     -   **Line Art**: Convert photos into high-quality, clean black & white line drawings.
     -   **AI Backgrounds, Filters, Cropping & more!**
 -   **🖼️ Powerful Batch Processing**: Apply the same edit to multiple images at once, with a progress bar and an easy-to-navigate results carousel.